Nikon D780 vs Panasonic G90

 Studio photographers will appreciate that the Nikon D780 (unlike the G90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the G90 are recent models that are part of the current product line-up.
 The G90 replaced the earlier Panasonic G80, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D780 and G90 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic G90 Manual.

 So how do things add up?
 Is the Nikon D780 better than the Panasonic G90 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.